-Finally, most surprisingly, fluctuations in the compensation of college educated labor are four times as important for inflation fluctuations than those of non-college-educated labor.
+Finally, most surprisingly, fluctuations in the compensation of college-educated labor are four times more important for inflation fluctuations than those of non-college-educated labor.
 This possibly reflects two things.
-First of all, that wages of non-college-educated workers are more sticky, partly due to minimum wage restrictions and them disproportionately being determined by union bargaining.
-Secondly, as Elsby et al. (2013) show, a large part of aggregate fluctuations in compensation per hour is accounted for by sectors that pay bonuses.
-Thus, to some extend the relative importance of fluctuations in the compensation of college-educated workers for inflation might be due to non-wage and salary aspects of compensation.
+First of all, that wages of non-college-educated workers are stickier, partly due to minimum wage restrictions and to them being disproportionately determined by union bargaining.
+Secondly, as Elsby and others (2013) show, a large part of aggregate fluctuations in compensation per hour is accounted for by sectors that pay bonuses.
+Thus, to some extent, the relative importance of fluctuations in the compensation of college-educated workers for inflation might be due to non-wage and salary aspects of compensation.